tehoro/ibf/README.md

    EOF
    ```

+If you prefer, you can also place a `.env` file in the current directory.
+Cache files are created under `./ibf_cache` wherever you run the binary.

 If macOS blocks the binary on first run, open **System Settings → Privacy & Security** and allow it.

 ---